I could tell it was serious by the tone of her voice.

 I turned to Craig.
 He was expressionless.
-I sat.
+I sat down.

-Normally lab results would go directly to the officer in charge — namely, me.
-But here they went to my lieutenant first.
+Normally that stuff goes directly to the officer in charge—namely, me.
+But these went to my lieutenant first.
 I wondered what else was going on behind my back.

 I examined his face.
 He was serious.
 I turned back to Miller.
 She was, too.

 Alexa Sacchi had gone missing at fifteen.
 It had been seven years since anyone had seen her.